Zeroshi/Cerbi-CerbiStream/README.md

  - Pooled `HashSet<string>` for `toRedact` to avoid frequent allocations.
  - Streaming parsing of JSON-formatted `GovernanceViolations` via `Utf8JsonReader` to prevent `JsonDocument` allocations on hot paths.

+- Recent micro-optimization: pooled dictionary for the governance hot path
+ - The governance logger now uses a lightweight pooled `Dictionary<string, object>` when converting `IEnumerable<KeyValuePair<string, object>>` state into a mutable structure for validation/redaction.
+This reduces per-log allocations and GC pressure on hot paths.
+ - Caveat: if any downstream sink captures or mutates the provided dictionary asynchronously after the `Log` call returns, the pooled dictionary MUST NOT be returned to the pool until the sink is finished with it.
+The library's current pooling implementation returns the dictionary immediately; if your sinks capture state asynchronously, either disable pooling or switch sinks to copy the state before returning.
+We plan to make pooling opt-in in a future release.

 - Tests
  - Unit tests added for the health hosted service (`CerbiStream--UnitTests/HealthHostedServiceTests.cs`) and existing test coverage continues for options, governance and telemetry providers.